Bastards, Snake Bites, and Sacrifice: Motörhead in the 1990s

 The band recorded a new version of the Bastards track "Born to Raise Hell" for the soundtrack to 1994's rock comedy Airheads, with guest vocals from Whitfield Crane (Ugly Kid Joe) and rapper/rocker Ice-T. Lemmy also made a brief cameo in the film.

-With their label situation sorted at last, Motörhead also took time to stabilize their lineup.
-Longtime guitarist Wurzel was let go, returning the band to a three piece consisting of Lemmy, guitarist Phil Campbell, and drummer Mikkey Dee.
+Motörhead also stabilized their lineup at this time.
+Longtime guitarist Wurzel left the band, reducing them to a three piece consisting of Lemmy, guitarist Phil Campbell, and drummer Mikkey Dee.
 This lineup proved to be Motörhead's most stable, lasting till the end of the band in 2015.

 (Fun fact: Wurzel's photo was included in the credits of Sacrifice in Europe, but he was cropped out of the U.S. edition.)